 Recommendation 3.1: An issuer's audit committee should operate under a written charter.
 Membership on the audit committee should be majority independent and comprise solely of non-executive directors of the issuer.
-The chair of the audit committee should be an independent director and not the chair of the Board.

-The Audit & Risk Committee provides the Board with assistance in fulfilling their responsibilities to shareholders, the investment community and others for overseeing the Company's financial statements, financial reporting processes, internal accounting systems, financial controls and South Port's relationship with its independent auditors.
+The chair of the audit committee should be an independent director and not the chair of the board.
+The Audit & Risk Committee provides the Board with assistance in fulfilling their responsibilities to shareholders, the investment community and others for overseeing the Company's financial statements, financial reporting processes, internal accounting systems, financial controls, risk management, climate-related disclosures, and South Port's relationship with its independent auditors.

-The Committee is governed by an Audit & Risk Committee Charter which is available on the Company's website.
+The Committee is governed by an Audit & Risk Committee Charter which is available on the Company's website within the Company's Corporate Governance Manual.
 The Board regularly reviews the performance of the Committee in accordance with the Charter.

 The Company has developed an External Auditor Relationship Framework to ensure external audit independence is in line with best practice to ensure reliable and credible reporting.
-This framework is disclosed on the Company's website.
+This framework is disclosed on the Company's website within the Company's Corporate Governance Manual.

-The Committee comprises of three independent non-executive members of the Board of Directors, being Philip Cory-Wright, Nicola Greer and John Schol.
+The Committee comprises of three independent non-executive members of the Board of Directors, being Nicola Greer, John Schol, and Michelle Henderson.

 The Committee Chair, also appointed by the Board, cannot also be the Chair of the Company.
-Philip Cory-Wright is the Audit & Risk Committee Chair.
-At least one member of the Committee must have an accounting or financial background; John Schol is a Chartered Accountant and a member of Chartered Accountants Australia & New Zealand.
+Nicola Greer is the Audit & Risk Committee Chair.
+At least one member of the Committee must have an accounting or financial background; John Schol is a Fellow Chartered Accountant and holds a Master of Business Administration (MBA) and a Certificate of Public Practice with Chartered Accountants Australia & New Zealand (CAANZ), and Nicola Greer has a Master of Commerce and an extensive background in the banking and finance sectors.